pepijn/pepijn.github.io/_drafts/building-a-geojson-travel-log-an-introduction-to-org-mode-and-babel.md

 In order to geocode the location names to coordinates we will use the [`geocoder` Ruby gem](https://github.com/alexreisner/geocoder).
-A shell source code block is an excellent way to install it, most importantly because the output displays the version that I used while writing the blog post.
-It improves reproducibility.
+A shell source code block is an excellent way to install it, most importantly because the output displays the version that I used while writing the blog post, which improves reproducibility.

 {% highlight sh %}
 #+HEADER: :results output